It was the cover art that caught my eye.

 I figured that if I used THEIR songs, we were squaring up somehow.

-But when she played back something I’d left there, bumping it to the top of the Favourites list, our geometry became briefly whole again.
+And when she played back something I’d left there, bumping it to the top of the Favourites list, our geometry became briefly whole again.

-The frequent time shifting of late-night sounds told me she was traveling a lot or at a minimum was back to the bohemian lifestyle she had let go of as our society and schedules diminished – first out of wilful seclusion to prioritise our young love and then from lazy habit and perhaps something a little more sinister.
+The frequent time shifting of late-night sounds told me she was traveling a lot or was back to the bohemian lifestyle she had let go of as our society and schedules diminished – first out of wilful seclusion to prioritise our young love and then from lazy habit and perhaps something a little more sinister.

 Her sudden obsession with the dangerous protest politics of the local hip-hop scene I could only hope meant a visit from one of her too-many country cousins.